This post has partner links that I may receive compensation for at no cost to you. Thank you!

 One thing that I love about going to Europe is just how well the public transportation systems are integrated.
 Munich has several levels of public transportation systems, ranging from buses to light rail to commuter rail, to finally the DB Bahn train network.
 Everything is well-connected, so getting from the Munich airport to my final destination, the German Alpine town of Garmisch-Partenkirchen, was easy.
+I was then able to spend the rest of the afternoon hiking in Partnach Gorge

 I purchased a Bayern Ticket at Munich airport, which allowed me to have unlimited travel in Bavaria for one day for just 23 euros.
 I ended up purchasing these tickets a few times during my trip.
 If you are making a round trip journey or even multiple connections around Bavaria, the Bayern Ticket can save you a significant amount of money.
-In this particular case, a train from Munich airport to Munich Hauptbahnhof would have been around 10 euros, then a train from Munich Hauptbahnhof to Garmish-Partenkirchen would have been an additional 20 euros, so the Bayern Ticket saved me about 7 euros.
+In this particular case, a train from Munich airport to Munich Hauptbahnhof would have been around 10 euros, then a train from Munich Hauptbahnhof to Garmisch-Partenkirchen would have been an additional 20 euros, so the Bayern Ticket saved me about 7 euros.
 Had I travelled even more that day, the savings would have been greater.
 That’s money that is much better spent on bratwurst & beer!

 Since my flight had landed a bit early, immigration was easy.
 With the public transportation being so fast, I ended up getting to my home for the next few days, the Atlas Grand Hotel, around noon.
 Both fortunately and unfortunately, my room was nowhere near ready, and they told me to come back around 4pm.
 I say that it was unfortunate because I was tired and wanted to take a quick nap, but it was actually more fortunate because instead of taking a nap, I decided to go hiking in Partnach Gorge.